microsoft/FluidFramework/BREAKING.md

 -   `waitForAttach()`
     -   Prefer not to inspect and react to the attach state unless necessary.
 If needed, instead inspect the IFluidDataStoreRuntime's attachState property, and await the "attached" event if not attached.

+-   `BaseContainerService()`
+-   `ContainerServiceRegistryEntries`
+-   `generateContainerServicesRequestHandler`
+-   `serviceRoutePathRoot`
+    -   Aqueduct supports the Providers pattern.
+Providers are a replacement and extension for the existing Container Services pattern.
+Providers allow Components developers to have strongly typed objects passed into them from the Container and allows Container developers to inject IComponent keyed objects
 ## 2.0.0-internal.3.0.0 Breaking changes

 -   [Existing flag is now required in IRuntimeFactory](#existing-parameter-is-now-required-in-iruntimefactory)